 Above: The PRC-6 with an eternal H-33/PT attached, function switch on EXT.
 The handset PTT button actuates the transmitter.
 This was a good idea.
 It gave the infantryman the ability to use a weapon or to perform other tasks hands-free, with the radio slung over his shoulder or inside a field pack.
 The handset could be hung on a suspender loop or buttonhole on his uniform.
 However, carrying the radio slung across your back is a bit painful – those case clips always seem to find your backbone.

-Above: Jean Pierre Van Ick, a Dutch soldier cross assigned into the US Army Second Infantry Division in Korea operating a PRC-6 in the field.
+Above: Jean Pierre Van Ick, one of the 3000 Dutch soldiers cross assigned into the US Army Second Infantry Division in Korea operating a PRC-6 in the field with UN forces.

 The PRC-6 was used into the early 1960’s in Vietnam; there are many photos online of it being carried and used by US and South Vietnamese forces.
 I saw a captured PRC-6 in a Vietnamese military museum in Saigon in 2012.
 I’m sure the Viet Cong and North Vietnamese Army in the south put them to good use as well.